yyyyaaa/smart-contract-explore/compare.md

 - Enforced by TypeScript compiler, providing better encapsulation
 - More intuitive mapping to Solidity's visibility concepts

+## 9. Frontend devs may be more familiar with the "ts" approach
+Because frontend devs are used to working with objects and state, the "ts" approach may feel more natural to them, and React makes it easier to work with immutable objects.

 ## Conclusion

 Both approaches have their merits: